NavinShrinivas/PupBin/README.md

 ```
 DATABASE_URL = postgres://USER:PASSWORD@localhost/DATABASE_NAME
 ```
-- After doing so, do the following in migrations folder :  [For first time builder]
+- After doing so, do the following in migrations folder :
 ```
 cargo run -- fresh
 ```